winitzki/lamonte-jexer-wikis/porting.md

    the text.
 For performance, adjacent image cells are collected into contiguous blocks, and these contiguous blocks are cached.

-With the above stragegy, an image-supporting terminal is not required to ensure any images in its display are maintained or coherent in some manner after text has overwritten a portion of it.
+With the above strategy, an image-supporting terminal is not required to ensure any images in its display are maintained or coherent in some manner after text has overwritten a portion of it.